mchung03/readme-generator-nodejs/README.md

 ![npms](./images/require.PNG)

-This contains all the npms installed and functions used that may be located in a different file.
+This contains all the npms installed and functions used that may be located in a different file. license.js was imported from the online API so that it can be accessible offline.

 ![question array](./images/questions.PNG)

 This is an array of questions as objects, including the type, message presented to the user, and a title, later referenced in the template literal.
 The checkbox type for license allows users to check none or multiple choices.

 ![initialize function](./images/initialize.PNG)